VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 1.8.0 =

-- Note: Long burn in so moving to 1.8.0, there are issues with the VY256 and Google cloud which hopefully will be resolved soon.
+- Note: Long burn in so moving to 1.8.0, as there are issues with the VY256 and Google cloud which hopefully will be resolved soon.
 - Fix: Made it so if Adscend report a refund that it doesn't double count double negatives.
 - Fix: Update server meta for the VY256 Miner and increase stability of server connection
 - Fix: Fix of non-numeric error in VY256 Miner.
 It still means an issue is going on the VY256 server side, but will fail a bit more gracefully now.